-This category of data includes IP addresses or domain names of the computers used by those connecting to the website, the addresses in URI (Uniform Resource Identifier) notation of the resources sought, the time of the request, the method used to present the request to the server, the size of the file received in reply, the numerical code indicating the server response status (successful, error, etc) and other parameters relating to the operating system and IT environment of the user.
-These data are used solely to obtain anonymous statistical information for the use of the website and to carry out operating checks.
+This category of data includes IP addresses or domain names of the computers used by those connecting to the website, the addresses in URI (Uniform Resource Identifier) notation of the resources sought, the time of the request, the method used to present the request to the server, the size of the file received in reply, the numerical code indicating the server response status (successful, error, etc) and other parameters relating to the operating system and your IT environment.
+These data are used solely to obtain anonymous statistical information for the use of the website and to carry out operating checks, and are cancelled immediately after they have been processed.
 The data could be used to ascertain liability in the event of electronic offences against the website.
-The data will in any case be kept for the periods strictly necessary as laid down in the reference regulations to supply the user with the service required and guarantee the transmission of the messages sent.
+The data will in any case be kept for the periods strictly necessary in law to supply the user with the service required and guarantee the transmission of the messages sent.

 The prior consent of the users for the installation of cookies of this kind is not required.